-All of these projects are in Nevada except the Golden Eagle property in Washington.
+Of these projects, all are in Nevada except the Golden Eagle property in Washington. - 31.
+In October 2008, Midway entered into an exploration agreement and possible joint venture agreement with a subsidiary of Barrick Gold Corporation for its Spring Valley project.
+The Spring Valley project was located 20 miles northeast of Lovelock, Nevada.

-- 25. In October 2008, Midway entered into an exploration agreement and possible joint venture agreement with a subsidiary of Barrick Gold Corporation for its Spring Valley project.
-The Spring Valley project was located 20 miles northeast of Lovelock, Nevada. - 26.
-Of its remaining properties, Midway's Pan Gold Project ("Pan") appeared to be the most promising.
-The Pan Gold property was located at the northern end of the Pancake mountain range in western White Pine County, Nevada, approximately 22 miles southeast of Eureka, Nevada, and 50 miles west of Ely, Nevada. - 27.
+- 32. Of its remaining properties, Midway's Pan Gold Project ("Pan") appeared to be the most promising.
+The Pan Gold property was located at the northern end of the Pancake mountain range in western White Pine County, Nevada, approximately 22 miles southeast of Eureka, Nevada, and 50 miles west of Ely, Nevada. - 33.
 Yu became a director of Midway also in November 2008 and served in that capacity at least up through June 2015.
-During that entire period, Yu served as a member or chairman of Midway's Disclosure Committee and Audit Committee. - 28.
+During that entire period, Yu served as a member or chairman of Midway's Disclosure Committee and Audit Committee. - 34.
 Newell became a Director of Midway in December of 2009 and continued in that capacity until August of 2014.
-During a portion of his tenure as a director, Newell served as a member of Midway's Disclosure Committee and Audit Committee. - 29.
-Prior to May, 2010, and based in part on substantial exploration of the Pan project, Midway made the decision to convert from a purely exploration company into a gold mining production company using the Pan project as its initial production mine. - 30.
-In May, 2010, Brunk was hired by Midway as its President and Chief Operating Officer with the primary assignment to bring the Pan project into
+During a portion of his tenure as a director, Newell served as a member of Midway's Disclosure Committee and Audit Committee. - 35.
+Prior to May, 2010, and based in part on substantial exploration of the Pan project, Midway made the decision to convert from a purely exploration company into a gold mining production company using the Pan project as its initial production mine. - 36.
+In May, 2010, Brunk was hired by Midway as its President and Chief Operating Officer with the primary assignment to bring the Pan project into production.
+In that capacity, Brunk was required to personally oversee both mining activities in Nevada and permitting activities in Nevada and frequently was in Nevada to perform these duties.
+Brunk served in that capacity until May of 2012, at which time he also became the Chairman of the Board and Chief Executive Officer of